mmuratarat/mmuratarat.github.io/_posts/2019-08-21-decision-trees.md

 For k classes there are $2^{k-1} – 1$ splits, which is computationally prohibitive if $k$ is a large number.

-Ordinal attributes can also produce binary or multiway splits.
-Ordinal attrbute values can be grouped as long as the grouping does not violate the order proprty of the attribute values.
+Ordinal attributes can also produce binary or multi-way splits.
+Ordinal attribute values can be grouped as long as the grouping does not violate the order property of the attribute values.

 If there are many classes, they may be ordered according to their average output value.
 We can the make a binary split into two groups of the ordered classes.
 This means there are $k – 1$ possible splits for $k$ classes.